reficio/p2-maven-plugin/README.md

 ```

 ### Who's behind it?
 Do you like the project?
-Star it on github and follow me on Twitter!
+Star it on GitHub and follow me on Twitter!
 Thanks!

 http://twitter.com/tombujok

 Reficio™ - Reestablish your software!